jack4hughes/embedded_clock_project/readme.md

 # Embdedded Clock/Timer Project:

 I have an old bitmap screen lying around, which I have meant to do something with for ages.
-I have some time between applying for jobs, so I might as well do it now!
-I want to implement the following functionality as an MVP, but keep the project extendable and programmable.
-Eventually I want more internet connected features, like a weather screen or a notification bar.
-Maybe I could use embedded alexa for this (but that would need a big upgrade.)
+I have time between applying for jobs, so I might as well do it now!
+I want to implement the following functionality as an MVP but keep the project extendable and programmable.
+Eventually, I want more internet-connected features, like a weather screen or a notification bar.
+Maybe I could use embedded Alexa for this (but that would need a big upgrade).

 At the moment, this code is fairly abstract.
 I haven't firmed any components apart from the screen, and I'm still deciding between using an ESP32 or a Pi Pico for this project.

+You can find more documentation in the [docs](docs) folder.

 ## MVP functionality:
 To display the current time and switch to a timer setting when needed, the clock will need the following features: